 There is a consensus in the security community to say that botnets are today's plague of the Internet.
 A lot of attention has been paid to detect and eradicate them.
 Several approaches have been proposed for this purpose.
-By identifying the so called Command and Control (C&C) channels, one can keep track of all IPs connecting to it.
-The task is more or less complicated, depending on the type of C&C (IRC[1], [2], [3], [4], HTTP [5], [6], fast-flux based or not [7], [8], P2P [9], [10], [11], etc.) but, in any case, one needs to have some insight about the channels and the capability to observe all communications on them.
-Another approach consists in sniffing packets on a network and in recognizing patterns of bot-like traffic.
-This is, for instance, the approach pursued by [12], [13] and [14], [15].
+By identifying the so-called Command and Control (C&C) channels, one can keep track of all IPs connecting to it.
+The task is more or less complicated, depending on the type of C&C (IRC [1-4], HTTP [5,6], fast-flux based or not [7,8], P2P [9-11], etc.) but, in any case, one needs to have some insight about the channels and the capability to observe all communications on them.
+Another approach consists in sniffing packets on a network and in recognizing patterns of botlike traffic.
+This is, for instance, the approach pursued by [12-15].
 The solutions mostly aim at detecting compromised machines in a given network rather than to study the botnets themselves as they only see the bots that exist within the network under study.

 In this work, we are interested in finding a very general technique that would enable us to count the amount of various botnets that exist, their size and their lifetime.
-As opposed to previous work, we are not interested in studying a particular botnet in details or in detecting compromised nodes in a given network.
+As opposed to previous work, we are not interested in studying a particular botnet in detail or in detecting compromised nodes in a given network.
 We also do not want to learn the various protocols used by bots to communicate in order to infiltrate the botnets and obtain more precise information about them [4].
-By doing so, we certainly will not be able to get as much in depth information about this or that botnet but our hope is to provide insights into the bigger picture of today's (and yesterday's) botnets activities.
+By doing so, we certainly will not be able to get as much in depth information about this or that botnet but our hope is to provide insights into the bigger picture of today's (and yesterday's) botnet activities.
+This kind of knowledge could be used by defenders when designing the countermeasures.